AWeeks1/bowling-game-kata/README.md

     * Spare = one extra bowl
     * Score for this frame is total number of pins knocked down

+#### Assumptions:

+* Users will only enter valid integers
+* Users will only play up to the end of the 10th frame

 ### How to run the tests

 * Execute `./gradlew test` to run all tests